Wells water levels referenced to the mean sea level

 Sorry, I did not understand the following:

 "After that, it was and still is assumed that the Z coordinate of the well is the correct elevation (thus, please careful when new wells are added/imported).
 This applies only for monitored wells."

 Kindly clarify, thanks

-	#3 Updated by Philippe May 4 months ago
+#3 Updated by Philippe May over 1 year ago

 The estimation of elevations of wells using contour lines was done once long time ago, because historically the monitored wells did not have any information (actually, when Z=0).
 After that, Z=0 has always meant that the point is exactly at AMSL.

 So, mentioning it in the context of this task is for historical information only.